orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
 *The secret to gravity is change in local spatial structure.
-And local structure we can change.
-Not radiating like mass d*
+And local structure we can change.*
 ***[], []***
 ***Professor @ [] - Seminar on "", 2112***